Design optimisation of piezoelectric energy harvesters for bridge infrastructure

 \section{Introduction}

-Bridges are a crucial element in transportation systems due to their cost, the connectivity they add to the network, and the severe consequences of their collapse.
-For this reason, Structural Health Monitoring (SHM) systems on bridges are widely used to ensure safer and more durable bridge structures.
-In particular, overload is the principal reason leading to the regression of features of bridges.
-Consequently, monitoring the bridge-crossing traffic is an essential task.
-Commonly the sensors used for this task are supplied through connecting cables.
+Bridges are crucial elements in transportation systems due to their cost, the connectivity they add to the network, and the severe consequences of their collapse.
+For this reason, Structural Health Monitoring (SHM) systems are widely used to ensure bridges' safe operation and, in particular, to prevent overloading, which is the principal cause of deterioration and surface damage.
+SHM systems require implementing an array of sensors, which are commonly supplied through connecting cables.
 Nonetheless, cabling can be an inflexible, expensive, and unsafe procedure.
-Alternatively, wireless sensors powered by chemical batteries require periodic replacement, which can be particularly difficult, expensive, or unfeasible.
+Alternatively, wireless sensors powered by chemical batteries are used.
+However, battery replacement can be particularly difficult, expensive, or unfeasible in hard to reach areas, limiting the service life of a SHM system to the service life of a battery and producing substantial amount of chemical waste.
 Recently, vibration energy harvesting has become a promising alternative to provide energy supply for sensors on bridges, taking advantage of kinetic energy induced by the wind load and traffic flow.
-Particularly, Piezoelectric Energy Harvesters (PEHs) \cite{covaci2020piezoelectric, sezer2021comprehensive} are a widespread and popular option due to their high harvested electrical power density.
+In particular, Piezoelectric Energy Harvesters (PEHs) \cite{covaci2020piezoelectric, sezer2021comprehensive} are a widespread and popular option among vibrational energy harvesting systems due to their high electrical power density.
 PEHs are able to convert vibrational energy into electrical power using the direct piezoelectric effect \cite{wu2021review}.
 The most common configuration of PEHs consists of a cantilevered plate composed of a substructure layer and one or two piezoelectric layers.
-The use of PEHs to harvest energy from the bridge vibrations has been addressed in the literature recently, the most relevant studies are presented below in order to assess their technical feasibility.